ziapeltagames/six-winters/README.md

    * This is probably easiest, so you can do "at this location" sort of effects.
    * It also avoids confusing situations where a location goes away or appears and you have to shuffle characters around.
    * On the downside, it might be nice to have missions with no real fixed locations, or locations that evolve and grow.
-* How do you get new locations?
+* How do you get new mission cards?
    * Could draw them based off of a symbol.
    * Could be part of a trigger from another card.
+      * For example, an encounter card could unlock something from the mission deck.
-* How do you get new challenges?
+* How do you get new encounters?
    * Could draw them based off of a symbol.
    * Could be part of a trigger from another card.